INDICATION

 This website is best viewed using the vertical display on your mobile device.

-A Well-established Safety Profile After a One-time Infusion* of ABECMA®1
+A Well-Established Safety Profile After a One-Time Infusion*

 • Of the 20 deaths that occurred prior to ABECMA infusion, 15 occurred from disease progression, 3 occurred from adverse events, and 2 occurred from unknown causes.
 Of the 25 deaths that occurred after ABECMA infusion, 10 occurred from disease progression, 11 occurred from adverse events, and 4 occurred from unknown causes